 Long after you should have let go…

-It is so hard to go back to a love when nothing has changed except the fact that neither one wants to let go.
+It is so hard to go back to a love when nothing has changed except that neither one wants to let go.

 So I think there should be a couple’s 10-step program on how to get

 together and then a 10-step program on how to let go…

 I was reminded of this theory when I thought back to when the twins were 5 going on 6 years old.
-I was still bathing them every night without fail.
+Of course, then, I was still bathing them every night without fail.

 I don’t even think I had noticed they had outgrown their towels, but yes, they had…